jor-col/svelte-custom-roulette/README.md

 <br />
 <div align="center">
   <h2><b>W.I.P</b></h2>
-  <i>As of 6/01/23 this Library is pre-release (v0.0.4) and stable, however, custom wheel functionality has not yet been implemented.</i>
+  <i>As of 6/01/23 this Library is pre-release (v0.0.4) and stable, however, custom wheel functionality is limited to two items.</i>
 </div>

 <hr />